bmesuere/PhD-thesis/chapter1.md

 &nbsp; | Tyrosine | Tyr | Y | 181.19 Da
 &nbsp; | Valine | Val | V | 117.15 Da

-: Overview of all naturally occurring amino acids with long abbreviation, short abbreviation and molecular weight.
+: Overview of the standard amino acids with long abbreviation, short abbreviation and molecular weight.
 Notice that leucine and isoleucine have the same weight. {#tbl:ch1tbl1}

 ## Metaproteomics {data-running-title='Metaproteomics'}